The University provides several resources to support retirement.

 Financial Planning Lectures

 In addition, the Faculty Association in conjunction with UBC Continuing Studies offers a financial planning lecture series every spring.
 Contact the Faculty Association for information about these lecture series.

 Other courses, programs or resources for planning for retirement are offered by the following:

-UBC’s Employee & Family Assistance Program providers, Human Solutions, also provides a Pre-Retirement Planning Service and general financial counseling.
+UBC’s Employee & Family Assistance Program provider, Shepell, also provides retirement planning services and general financial counseling.

 You may wish to transition into retirement over an extended period of time.
 Moving to or reducing your current part-time status may provide for an extended transition.
 Please see Easing into Retirement for more information.